How to Remove Black Hair Dye

 How to Approach Removing Dark Hair Dye

-Dark hair dyes are more difficult to remove than lighter dyes.
-In order to remove it without causing too much damage and wrecking your hair, you need to be systematic and take an approach that relies on the least damaging method of hair dye removal that will give the required results.
-The most common methods available to you include:
+Dark hair dyes are more difficult to remove than lighter dyes, especially in the case of black color which is richly pigmented.
+In order to remove black hair dye without causing too much damage and wrecking your hair, you need to be systematic and take an approach that is slow, steady, and preferably the least damaging method of hair dye removal that works.

 - Clarifying shampoo and anti-dandruff shampoos